shubhamsoni897/covid-19-Tracker/README.md

 1. npm install expess
 2. npm install body-parser
 3. npm install ejs
-4. npm install nodemon // for auto restaart
+4. npm install nodemon // for auto restart

 Now,it works on localhost:3000
 if you want to connect it heroku app read the documentation of heroku dev center for deploying app through node.js